Unfinished

 Description:

 Given that, some hikers may choose to do an in-and-out hike on the east half and others may make the entire loop, with both routes returning to the 0.2-mile steep descent to the parking lot.
-The ridgetop loop has numerous benches, interpretive signs, and viewpoints that are the essence of the Catalina State Park.
+The ridgetop loop provides numerous benches, interpretive signs, and viewpoints that are the essence of the Catalina State Park.

 The trailhead itself offers many interesting amenities that will make the trip even more memorable.
 There are some short easy hikes along packed-earth trails to view the Sutherland Wash where families play in the cool shallow pools.
 On any weekend, there could be an art sale, guided bird walks, a nature program, an afternoon concert in an open amphitheater, or stargazing at night.
 A Trail Store is open 8am-5pm daily providing snacks, T-shirts and drinks, and a large shady picnic area is a great place for lunch.
-Bring water, sunscreen, and a hat for this desert excursion.
+Remember to bring water, sunscreen, and a hat for this true desert excursion.